-- The year for which you claim the credit, - The 2 years before the year for which you claim the credit, and - The period after the end of the year for which you claim the credit and before the due date of the return (including extensions) for filing your return for that year.
+- The year in which you claim the credit, - The 2 years before the year in which you claim the credit, and - The period after the end of the year in which you claim the credit and before the due date of the return (including extensions) for filing your return for the year in which you claimed the credit.

 Example.
-You and your spouse filed joint returns in 2002 and 2003, and plan to do so in 2004 and 2005.
-You received a taxable distribution from a qualified plan in 2002 and a taxable distribution from an eligible deferred compensation plan in 2003.
-Your spouse received taxable distributions from a Roth IRA in 2004 and tax-free distributions from a Roth IRA in 2005 before April 15.
-You made eligible contributions to an IRA in 2004 and you otherwise qualify for this credit.
-You must reduce the amount of your qualifying contributions in 2004 by the total of the distributions you received in 2002, 2003, 2004, and 2005.
+You and your spouse filed joint returns in 2003 and 2004, and plan to do so in 2005 and 2006.
+You received a taxable distribution from a qualified plan in 2003 and a taxable distribution from an eligible deferred compensation plan in 2004.
+Your spouse received taxable distributions from a Roth IRA in 2005 and tax-free distributions from a Roth IRA in 2006 before April 15.
+You made eligible contributions to an IRA in 2005 and you otherwise qualify for this credit.
+You must reduce the amount of your qualifying contributions in 2005 by the total of the distributions you received in 2003, 2004, 2005, and 2006.